Lithops Scrapbook IV

 X3 photographs © Zhao Wenya.

-Information will appear here following official establishment.
+Details will appear here following publication.

 Lithops N.E.Br. karasmontana (Dint. & Schwant.)
 N.E.Br.
 ‘Suiren’. (cultivar)